rtous/edcav/mysql/README.md

 		longitude DECIMAL (10,8),
 		username VARCHAR(100) NOT NULL,
 		PRIMARY KEY (filename),
-		CONSTRAINT photo_fk_1 FOREIGN KEY (username) REFERENCES user(username) ON DELETE CASCADE ) ENGINE = INNODB;
+		CONSTRAINT photo_fk_1 FOREIGN KEY (username) REFERENCES users(username) ON DELETE CASCADE ) ENGINE = INNODB;

+*The FOREIGN KEY enforces that the field username references an existing row in the users table.
+If you get the error 150 that means that the definition of the FOREIGN KEY is wrong (e.g. the referenced table and/or the referenced field does not exist.*

+Now copy the photos' CREATE command below the users' CREATE command in your creates.sql file.
+Note that the order in which CREATEs appear is important because 'photos' references 'users'.

+### Adding DROP commands to your creates.sql file

+If you want to perform changes in the definition of a table you will need to delete the table before issuing a new CREATE command.
+For instance:

+	DROP TABLE photos;

-Note that the order in which CREATEs appear is important because 'projects' references ‘clients’.
-Usually when you create a DB, you also create a DROPs file to facilitate the deletion of all tables.
-It can also be created within the same CREATEs file.
-At the beginning of the file (before the CREATEs) copy the following (the order is important, because MySQL is not going to leave us to delete a referenced table):
+Usually, it is convenient to include DROPs for all the tables at the beginning of your creates.sql file.
+This way, if you make changes to your CREATEs, you can execute all the contents of the creates.sql to re-create the entire database even if the tables already exist.
+At the beginning of the creates.sql file (before the CREATEs) copy the following (the order is important, because MySQL is not going to leave us to delete a referenced table):

 	DROP TABLE IF EXISTS photos;
 	DROP TABLE IF EXISTS users;

+*Notice that the order of the DROPs is inverse with respect to the order to the CREATEs.*

 ## 6. Creating a DB, now your turn